-3. Re-configure BGP and OSPF (if coming from Modules 1 to 5).
-On each router, remove the BGP and OSPF processes from Module 1 by using the following two commands:
+2. Re-configure BGP and OSPF.
+On each router, remove the BGP and OSPF processes from the previous modules by using the following two commands:

 '''

-Router1(config) # no router bgp 10
+Router1(config)# no router bgp 10

-Router1(config) # no ipv6 router ospf 41
+Router1(config)# no router ospf 41

 '''

-This will clear the BGP and OSPF configuration for the current module.
+This will clear the BGP and OSPF configuration ready for the current module.